-Recognising that people are our biggest asset, in 2019 we introduced a 'People Plan' to help focus our development as an organisation.
+Recognising that people are our biggest asset, in 2019 the NPA introduced a 'People Plan' to help focus our development as an organisation.
 This looks at how we work and sets out actions to further improve our working practices and develop/sustain a high-performing team.
-A biennial staff survey was undertaken in December 2023; the results of the survey were generally very positive, and these results / emerging trends are currently being considered by a staff group with a view to updating the People Plan later in 2024.
+A biennial staff survey was undertaken in December 2023; the results of the survey were generally very positive and these results / emerging trends were then considered by a staff group which created a People Plan Action Plan later in 2024/25.

-An annual Health and Safety report is compiled and considered by the Resources, Audit and Performance Committee in July and a review of the Authority's Health and Safety Policy was conducted in 2023/24; the updated policy was approved by the Committee in June 2023.
+An annual Health and Safety report is compiled and considered by the Resources, Audit and Performance Committee in July and a review of the Authority's Health and Safety Policy was conducted in 2022/23; the updated policy was approved by the Resources, Audit and Performance Committee in June 2023.

 Management information is produced to assist with the measurement of performance including a number of key performance indicators.
-A review of the indicators is currently being considered between the NPA family and Defra regarding a new suite of nationally-collected annual indicators; these are expected to be finalised for 2024/25.
+A review of the indicators is currently being considered between the NPA family and Defra regarding a new suite of nationally-collected annual indicators; these are expected to be finalised for 2025/26.
 Budgetary Control Reports are reviewed monthly by the budget holders and on a regular basis by the Executive Board and Resources, Audit and Performance Committee.
 The Committee also considers the Authority's Medium-Term Financial Plan which aligns future resources to their priorities.
 Where performance slips, this is further examined and action taken where possible.

-The Authority continues to be very highly successful in attracting external funding into the area, consistently leveraging around £18 for every £1 of funding we put towards partnership projects.
+The Authority continues to be highly successful in applying for grant funding from funding bodies and in attracting external funding into the area, consistently leveraging around £18 for every £1 of funding we put towards partnership projects based on the five year average.
 The Authority is also keenly investigating corporate partnerships (sponsorships) through the wider National Park family, National Parks Partnerships Ltd and the more recent National Parks Foundation (charitable arm).
 Their remit is to create successful partnerships that generate vital income to make a significant, sustainable and discernible contribution to the improved quality of UK National Parks and the benefits they offer for generations to come.